 2. Much-needed comfort

-It’s been a time for us all, with many of us feeling anxious, worried or stressed about the future.
+The last few years has been difficult, particularly with worries about world events and the cost of living crisis, with many of us feeling anxious, worried or stressed about the future.

 A good friend can provide us with the support we need when we’re feeling down.
 They can cheer us up, take our mind off our worries and lift our mood.